captbaritone/guides/git.md

     git commit --amend -m "New commit message"

-Cone a specific branch of a repo:
+Clone a specific branch of a repo:

     git clone user@git-server:project_name.git -b branch_name /some/folder

+Commit only part of a file.
+This will prompt you through each chunk.
+You can select the part(s) you want with `y` (stage this chuck), `n` (don't stage this part), `s` (split this hunk into smaller parts).

+    git add -p filename.ext

+See what content has been staged:

+    git diff --staged

+Unstage a staged file:

+    git reset filename.ext